 Here are 5 key skills every good trainer needs and useful tips for how you can best help your trainers develop professionally.

 1. Excellent communication

-Training is a combination of understanding problems, conducting training, and clearly expressing company ideas.
+Training combines understanding problems, conducting training, and clearly expressing company ideas.
 A competent trainer can explain complex processes to new hires in simple terms and practice active listening.
-Trainers need to establish a good rapport with employees and should be prepared to ask open-ended and clarifying questions.
+Trainers must establish a good rapport with employees and be prepared to ask open-ended and clarifying questions.

 Facilitation and presentation are important aspects of good communication skills.
 Encourage trainers to create a safe training space to facilitate learning and open discussion.
 It also boosts the trainers’ credibility among the warehouse workers.
-Employees will be more receptive to a trainer that shares real experiences and stories of growth compared to one that reads from a script or shuts down their opinions.
-Employees who feel like their ideas are valued are more likely to stay loyal to their employer.
+Employees will be more receptive to a trainer sharing real experiences and stories of growth than one that reads from a script or shuts down their opinions.
+Employees who feel like their ideas are valued more likely to stay loyal to their employer.
 This prevents high fluctuation in your warehouse, which can be costly and time-consuming.

-Because an audience of adult learners only has an attention span of 8 seconds, trainers must deliver engaging content quickly and with confidence.
+Because an audience of adult learners only has an attention span of 8 seconds, trainers must deliver engaging content quickly and confidently.
 Trainers should avoid relying heavily on notes while giving instructions.
-Warehouse trainers must also keep in mind that while health and safety protocols might seem obvious to them, they need to clearly communicate every aspect of these protocols to workers.
+Warehouse trainers must also keep in mind that while health and safety protocols might seem obvious to them, they need to communicate every aspect of these protocols to workers clearly.

 TIP: Hearing so much information at once can be mentally draining.
 A good trainer monitors the energy in the room and knows when to offer listeners a break.